dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/Deliverables/README.md

 ### Steps

-1. Use the data dictionary to identify each variable in the dataset as categorical or quantitative.
+1. Use the data dictionary file posted to Canvas to identify each variable in the dataset as categorical or quantitative.
 If the variable is categorical, further identify it as ordinal, nominal or an identifier variable.

 2. Using the `ifelse` function covered in the first lab, create a new variable called `Survived.char` that takes on the value `Did Not Survive` when `Survived == 0` and `Survived` when `Survived == 1`.